megaease/easeprobe/docs/Roadmap.md

 ## Product Principles
 EaseProbe tries to do two things but do them extremely well - **Probe** and **Notify**.

+1. **Lightweight, Standalone, and KISS**.
+Aims to be lightweight, with as few as possible external system dependencies and follow KISS ideas.

-1. **Probe and Notify**.
+2. **Probe and Notify**.
 Aims to provide the ability to easily **probe** servers, services and API endpoints reliably and **notify** on status updates.

-2. **Open & Extensible**.
+3. **Open & Extensible**.
 It aims to be **Open** and follow Open standards that allow it to be integrated into **extensible-development** platforms (such as EaseMesh).

-3. **Cloud Native**.
+4. **Cloud Native**.
 It is designed to be **cloud-native** compliant.
 It is scalable, resilient, manageable, and observable and it's easy to integrate with cloud-native architectures of any type.

-4. **Predictability & Reliability**.
+5. **Predictability & Reliability**.
 EaseProbe is designed to follow best practices allowing predictable and reliable operations.
 Even when EaseProbe fails, it aims to fail in a predictable way which allows for easy and speedy troubleshooting of problems.

 ## Features